HANICA-DWA/sep2021-project-opossum/documentatie/Spikes/chrome-extension/README.md

 │   ├── options.html
 │   └── ...
 ├── src
+│   ├── hooks
+│   │   └── ...
+│   ├── services
+│   │   └── ...
 │   ├── views
 │   │   ├── Options
 │   │   └── Popup
 │   ├── background.js
 │   ├── content.js
-│   ├── index.js
+│   ├── *.js
-│   └── options.js
+│   └── store.js
 ├── package.json
 ```

 - `build`: ...
 - `public`: contains [manifest.json](#high-level-overview) and HTML templates for every React view.
 E.g. index.html and options.html are the templates for the extensions' popup and options pages respectively.
+- `src/hooks`: holds all React hooks.
+- `src/services`: contains all Redux slices.
 - `src/views`: this folder holds all React components and corresponding assests such as css and test files.
 - `src/background.js`: is the chrome extensions' [background script](#high-level-overview).
 - `src/content.js`: is the chrome extensions' [content script](#high-level-overview).
+- `src/store.js`: in this file the redux store is defined.
+The store can be used in any script, even in non react script, see [Redux](#redux)
 - `src/*.js`: all other javascripts files are entry points for each React view.

 ## Message passing

 ## Redux

-Unfortunenately Redux (Toolkit) does not work out of the box within a chrome extension.
-Fortunenately there is a package that will make this work with little effort: [Reduxed Chrome Storage](https://www.npmjs.com/package/reduxed-chrome-storage), which uses [chrome.storage API](https://developer.chrome.com/docs/extensions/reference/storage/).
-The only downside of using this package is that it does not support the [configureStore](https://redux-toolkit.js.org/api/configureStore) function from Redux Toolkit.
-Instead we can use [`createStore`](https://redux.js.org/api/createstore) and [`combineReducers`](https://redux.js.org/api/combinereducers) to setup a store.
+Unfortunenately there is no way to persist the Redux state within a chrome extension out of the box (i.e. the Redux state resets when the extensions' popup/options screen closes/on refresh).
+Fortunenately however, there is a package that will persist the state with very little effort: [Reduxed Chrome Storage](https://www.npmjs.com/package/reduxed-chrome-storage), which uses [chrome.storage API](https://developer.chrome.com/docs/extensions/reference/storage/) to save the state.

+> The only downside of using this package is that it does not support the [`configureStore`](https://redux-toolkit.js.org/api/configureStore) function from Redux Toolkit.
+Instead we can use [`createStore`](https://redux.js.org/api/createstore) and [`combineReducers`](https://redux.js.org/api/combinereducers) from _traditional_ Redux to setu
+> Redux can be used in non React components.p the store.

 The [chrome.storage API](https://developer.chrome.com/docs/extensions/reference/storage/) is asynchronous.
 Therefore the store which is created by [Reduxed Chrome Storages](https://www.npmjs.com/package/reduxed-chrome-storage) function `storeCreatorFactory` needs to be imported asynschoniously.

-E.g.:
+#### example:

 **store.js**